 Of course, forming a corporation has headaches of its own, and it's not for everyone, but if you fall into the category just described, it's certainly worth consideration.

-Whether you're just starting your partnership and need a better understanding of your tax obligations, or have other legal needs, it's often in your best interest to contact an attorney before making important legal decisions.
-Find a business and commercial law attorney licensed in your state.
+Whether you're just starting your partnership and need a better understanding of your tax obligations, or have other legal needs, it's often in your best interests to contact an attorney before making important legal decisions.
+Get started today with a free legal evaluation of your partnership tax needs by a local tax attorney.